-The tonsils are an important organ for the immune system.
+The tonsils are an important organ in the immune system.
 They are located towards the back of the throat and are made up of connective tissue, lymphoid tissues, and blood vessels covered by epithelial cells.
 Running throughout the tonsils are deep, branched pockets and folds called “crypts.”
-Inhaled or ingested foreign substances trapped in these pockets can cause an immune response [R].
+If inhaled or ingested foreign substances become trapped in these pockets, they can cause an immune response .

 Because of its role in the immune system, the tonsils tend to become inflamed when the immune system is activated by an infection.
 For this reason, the level of inflammation in the tonsils can be used as an indicator of the status of the immune system.